LuNeder/LuNeder/README.markdown

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning: python
+- 🌱 I’m currently learning: python, rust
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about: whatever you want, but maybe I won't know the answer